-Any criminal activity carried out over the internet is referred to as Cyber Crime.
+Any criminal activity carried out over the internet is referred to as cybercrime.
 With 4.5 million attacks in July 2020, India was the country with the highest number of attacks, making it vital to raise awareness about cybercrime.
-To steal data or information, criminals use a computer and the internet.

-In 1973, the first example of cybercrime was documented.
-A computer was used by a teller at a local New York bank to pilfer over 2 million dollars.
-In the year 1978, the first email spam was sent.
+The first incident of cybercrime was documented in 1973.
+A computer was used by a teller at a New York bank to pilfer over two million dollars.
+The first email spam was sent in 1978.

-In this blog, we will learn about Cyber Crime in general and several risks and prevention strategies.
-Let’s take a look at what is going to be covered in this blog:
+In this blog, we will learn about cyber crime and the several risks and prevention strategies associated with it.
+Let us take a look at what is going to be covered in this blog:

 What is the Definition of Cyber Crime?

-Let’s start with a definition of “what is Cyber Crime?“ Cyber Crime refers to any criminal conduct committed with the aid of a computer or other electronic equipment connected to the internet.
-Individuals or small groups of people with little technical knowledge and highly organized worldwide criminal groups with relatively talented developers and specialists can engage in Cyber Crime.
+Let us start with the definition of cyber crime.
+Cyber crime refers to criminal conduct committed with the aid of a computer or other electronic equipment connected to the internet.
+Individuals or small groups of people with little technical knowledge and highly organized worldwide criminal groups with relatively talented developers and specialists can engage in cyber crime.

-Cybercriminals or hackers who want to generate money commit the majority of Cyber Crime, but not all.
-Individuals and organizations are both involved in Cyber Crime.
-Aside from that, cybercriminals might utilize computers or networks to send viruses, malware, pornographic materials, and other unlawful data.
+Cybercriminals or hackers who want to generate money, commit a majority of cyber crimes.
+Individuals and organizations are both involved in cyber crime.
+Aside from that, cybercriminals might utilize computers or networks to send viruses, , pornographic material, and other unlawful data.

 To make money, cybercriminals engage in a range of profit-driven criminal acts, including stealing and reselling identities, gaining access to financial accounts, and fraudulently utilizing credit cards to obtain funds.

-- Stolen credit card information: The most common Cyber Crime occurs when a person’s credit card information is stolen and used unlawfully to acquire or purchase goods or services over the internet.
+- Stolen credit card information: The most common cyber crime is when a person’s credit card information is stolen and used unlawfully to acquire or purchase goods or services over the internet.

 Take a peek at Intellipaat’s YouTube page for a free cybersecurity video.

-Cyber Crime has broadly categorized into 3 fields:
+Cyber crimes are broadly categorized into three fields:

-- Individual: Cyber Crime entails a single person disseminating malicious or unlawful material via the internet.
-This category involves a single person disseminating bad material over the internet.
-Distributing pornography, human trafficking, and online stalking are all examples.
+- Individual: It is the cyber crime that entails a single individual disseminating malicious or unlawful material via the internet.
+For example, distributing pornography, human trafficking, and online stalking.

-- Property: A person’s bank or credit card information.
-To obtain access to funds, make online transactions, or execute phishing schemes to persuade individuals to give away their information, criminals use people’s bank details.
+- Property: This cyber crime involves obtaining access to individuals’ bank or credit card information, accessing their funds, making online transactions, or executing phishing schemes to persuade individuals to give away personal information.

-- Government: While these sorts of Cyber crimes are uncommon, they are nevertheless considered significant offenses.
+- Government: While these cyber crimes are uncommon, they are nevertheless considered significant offenses.
 It entails breaking into government databases and hacking official websites.
-Terrorists are the hackers who break into government websites.

 Take a look at our blog Cyber Security tutorial to learn briefly about cybersecurity

-Malware is a broad phrase that encompasses a wide range of cyberattacks such as Trojans, viruses, and worms.
-Malware is simply described as code written to steal data or destroy things on a computer.
+is a broad phrase that encompasses a wide range of cyberattacks such as , viruses, and worms.
+Malware can simply be described as code written to steal data or destroy things on a computer.

-How malware causes harm can assist us to classify the type of virus we’re dealing with.
-So let’s talk about it!!
+How malware causes harm can assist us to classify the type of virus that we are dealing with.
+So, let us talk about it!

-- Viruses: Viruses, like their biological namesakes, attach themselves to clean files and infect other clean files, and they can spread uncontrollably, causing damage to the core functionality as well as deleting and corrupting files.
-They usually appear as executable files that the user downloaded from the internet.
+- Viruses: Viruses, like their biological namesakes, attach themselves to clean files and infect other clean files.
+Viruses can spread uncontrollably, causing damage to the core functionality as well as deleting and corrupting files.
+Viruses usually appear as executable files downloaded from the internet.

 - Trojan: This type of malware masquerades as legitimate software that can be hacked.
 It prefers to function invisibly and creates security backdoors that allow other viruses to enter the system.

 - Worms: Worms use the network’s interface to infect a whole network of devices, either locally or via the internet.
-It infects more machines with each successive infected machine.
+Worms infect more machines with each successive infected machine.

 Phishing frequently poses as a request for information from a reputable third party.
-Phishing emails are sent to consumers and invite them to click on a link and enter their personal information.
+Phishing emails invite users to click on a link and enter their personal information.

 There are five steps to phishing:

-- Preparation: The phisher must pick which business to target and how to obtain email addresses for that business’s customers.
+- Preparation: The phisher must pick a business to target and figure out how to obtain the email addresses of that business’ customers.

-- Setup: Once they’ve decided which firm to mimic and who their victims will be, they’ll begin the setup process.
-Phishers construct communications to distribute them and collect data.
+- Setup: Once the phisher has decided which entity to mimic and who the victims will be, the setup process can begin.
+The phisher constructs and distributes communications and collects data.

 - Carry out the attack: This is a process that most people are familiar with.
 The phisher sends a fake message that appears to come from a well-known source.